 One thing I don’t like about this model is that the gimbal must be installed after delivery.
 This means manually updating the firmware, and calibrating the adjustments for the gimbal.
 It seems like a big oversight when other drones come ready out of the box.
 However, installing and adjusting the gimbal aftermarket means more ability to swap out that gimbal for other options.

 I also don’t like that there is no view on the controller to see what your camera is filming.
-It does make the drone a bit cheaper though, and once you get used to it, you should be able to get good footage.
+It does make the drone a bit cheaper though, and once you get used to it, or upgrade the controller, you will be able to get good footage.

 This quadcopter GoPro filming machine has a few advanced features to make the experience better for new or expert users.
 While I wish that the gimbal was a full three-axis unit, the drone makes up for that lack with several features I love.